vineetk1/fairseq/examples/dialog/README.md

 Example usage:
 ```
-# NOTE: The code is in the fairseq directory, so all paths are relative to fairseq
+# NOTE: All paths are relative to the fairseq directory

 # (1) Download dataset as follows:
 $ cd examples/dialog/